About

 Assistant Vice President

-Julia has been the face of the Glanzmann’s Research Foundation since being founded in 2001 by her mother, Helen Smith.
-She has stepped into the role of co-founder along with her sister, Taylor Burtz, and is acting Assistant Vice President while she finishes up college.
+Julia has been the face of the Glanzmann's Research Foundation since its inception in 2001 by her mother, Helen Smith.
+She now shares the role of co-founder with her sister, Taylor Burtz, and serves as the Assistant Vice President while completing her college education.

 Peter Zdziarski